Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC-certified in 2006 by Celie Fago.

 - For top loading kilns, slide the kiln lid 2"-3" to one side to allow the heat to escape.
 Let the kiln cool to 1000°F (538°C), then remove the kiln lid and uncover the firing pan.
 Either let the fired pieces finish cooling in uncovered pan in the open kiln, or remove the pieces with a slotted spoon and quench them in water, if you wish.

 Important: DO NOT quench pieces that contain embedded stones of any type.
-Also, Mardel warns that quenching BRONZclay at temperatures above 1000°F (538°C) may result in brittleness.
+Also, Mardel warned that quenching BRONZclay at temperatures above 1000°F (538°C) may result in brittleness.

 - For front loading models, open the door about 1", and wait until the temperature controller reads 1000°F (538°C) or lower before opening the door all the way.
 Either uncover the firing pan and leave it in the open kiln to finish cooling, or remove the covered pan, place it on a trivet and allow it to continue cooling for 20-30 minutes before uncovering it.
 Alternatively, if the fired pieces do not contain any embedded stones, you can remove them from the carbon with a slotted spoon and quench them in water, if you prefer.